Walmart mistakenly makes toddler “Happy Birthday Loser” cake

 “But after the shock, I was a mess laughing.”

-The family still ate the cake after taking a photo that has now gone viral showing the toddler birthday girl looking at the “loser” cake rather sadly.
+The family still ate the cake after taking a photo that has now gone viral showing the birthday girl looking at the “loser” cake rather sadly.